 Both Counseling and Coaching are great ways to gain perspective, brainstorm solutions to personal and professional challenges, identify and prioritize values, create a plan for success, garner individualized support, and feel better about life.
 Getting the support you through coaching or counseling is often just the thing you need to make the changes you want.

-Though I am I trained and experienced in both counseling and coaching, my clients must choose what method of support they would like.
-Since I am licensed to practice mental health counseling in the state of Washington, I only see counseling clients face to face within the state.
+Though I am trained and experienced in both counseling and coaching, my clients must choose what method of support they would like.
+Since I am licensed to practice mental health counseling in the state of Washington, I only see counseling clients face-to-face within the state.
 However, since coaching is not a profession that requires state licensure, I am able to offer coaching to appropriate clients almost anywhere in the world by telephone.

 Eastside Counseling and Coaching is a safe, trustworthy and discreet environment where you can discuss your concerns and find the help you need.